groupdocs-parser/GroupDocs.Parser-Docs/net/getting-started/system-requirements.md

 GroupDocs.Parser for .NET does not require any external software or third party tool to be installed.
 Just follow one of the way as described in [Development Environment, Installation and Configuration]({{< ref "parser/net/getting-started/installation.md" >}}).

+An internet connection is not required to run GroupDocs.Parser or to validate a license.
+Note, however, that documents referencing remote images or stylesheets can cause outbound requests during extraction — see [Network access and data privacy]({{< ref "parser/net/getting-started/network-access-and-data-privacy.md" >}}).

 ## Supported Operating Systems

 GroupDocs.Parser for .NET supports any 32-bit or 64-bit operating system where .NET or Mono framework is installed including, but not limited to: